hotpeppersec/cloudlab/docs/_source/02_docker.rst

 throughout the software and security communities are using Kubernetes these days, and with good reason.
 It's adoption as a means to manage and replicate containers, and scale the applications they contain, has been nothing short of revolutionary.
-Admins and developers can do more, better work, albiet at the expense of introduction yet another paradigm to learn, and some amount of complexity.
+Admins and developers can do more, better work, albeit at the expense of introduction yet another paradigm to learn, and some amount of complexity.

 An orchestrator helps us achieve immutability, and scale to meet user demand quickly and easily